Uniform and insignia of Scouting America: Left pocket

-The space on the left pocket is reserved to indicate Scout rank.
-Rank badges that may be worn by Cub Scouts include Bobcat, Tiger, Wolf, and Bear.
 Webelos Scouts wear the oval rank badge when earned.
-Scouts in any membership division who have earned the Arrow of Light badge wear it centered below the pocket.
+Scouts who have earned the Arrow of Light badge wear it centered below the pocket.
 Boy Scouts and Varsity Scouts wear their current rank badge centered on the left pocket.
 Male Venturers may also wear their current Boy Scout rank cloth badge on the official Venturing uniform shirt to age 18.

 Scouts and Scouters may wear up to five pin-on medals that they have earned or have been awarded centered just above the pocket seam; medals are usually only worn on formal occasions.
 Many medals may also be represented by a square knot insignia.

-Square knots are rectangular cloth patches that use a multi-colored knot and/or border design to informally represent certain awards.
-Some emblems use other designs, such as the overhand knot for the District Award of Merit, but they are all referred to as "square knots".
-Some awards are represented by both medals or badges and square knots; others certificates or plaques and square knots; while other awards or recognitions have a certificate and a small device to wear atop a square knot emblem.
-Only a few square knots may be worn by youth, among them the Hornaday conservation award, the religious emblem or life-saving awards.

 Scouters that have completed the Powder Horn course wear their silver metallic emblem suspended from the left pocket button.

 Service stars may be worn above the pocket or top row of square knots.
 These are star shaped pins with an enameled number representing tenure in each Scouting division.
 Circular plastic backings represent each membership division: gold is used for Cub Scouting, green is used for Boy Scouting, brown used is for Varsity Scouting, red is used for Venturing and blue indicates adult service.
 Scouts and leaders with tenure as Tiger Cubs prior to 2000 may wear a service star with an orange backing.
 Those who served in Exploring prior to 1998 may wear a service star with red backing.